 Step 4: Fill Out the Forms and Upload Documents

-Step 5: Pay Your Application and Biometrics Fees
+Step 5: Pay the Application and Biometrics Fees

 Step 8: Send Your Passport for Visa Stamping